ChongKangRui/PricingPanelExercise/README.md

 A simple pricing panel exercise for HTML and CSS learning.

 ## Files:
-- index.html - Pricing panel structure
+- panel.html - Pricing panel structure
-- style.css - Styling and layout
+- panel.css - Styling and layout

 ## View:
 Open index.html in any browser